Search This Blog

 31 March - Royal beach camp – Kathmandu - 90km

-I was informed of a 1500m climb ahead and following a breakfast of delicious pancakes, I proceeded in the direction of Kathmandu.
-The best part of the way was climbing up the mountainside (still next to the river) but the most significant altitude gain came in a short ten to fifteen km stretch.
-A zigzag path proceeded up the mountain and from afar, one could see trucks snaking their way up the pass.
+I was informed of a 1500m climb ahead and, following a breakfast of delicious pancakes, I proceeded toward Kathmandu.
+The best part of the way was climbing up the mountainside (still next to the river), but the most significant altitude gain came in a short ten-fifteen-kilometre [GvN1] stretch.
+A zigzag path proceeded up the mountain, and from afar one could see trucks snaking their way up the pass.
 I switched to my smallest gear, put my head down and grinded my way to the top.
-From the top of the pass a long descent headed into Kathmandu.
+From the top of the pass a long descent proceeded into Kathmandu.
 Unfortunately, the rain started bucketing down and I reached central Kathmandu freezing and soaked to the bone.
 Shivering, I booked into the first hotel as I wasn’t going to search for the tourist suburb of Thamel in peak hour traffic and pouring rain.
 That could wait until the following day.

-By morning, I discovered my abode was indeed in Thamel and only moved to a cheaper place.
+By morning, I discovered my abode was indeed in Thamel and I only moved to a cheaper place.
 Thamel has a lively tourist trade, with heaps of accommodation, souvenir shops, and trekking/adventure businesses lining the narrow alleys.
-I further ran into Ernest, who’d reached Kathmandu ahead of me as he took a shortcut over the mountains.
-That night Ernest and I went out to places I frequented in Kathmandu during my trekking expedition to Annapurna.
+I later ran into Ernest—the man should have been a private detective, as he could track anyone down in a matter of days.
+That night, Ernest and I visited places I frequented in Kathmandu during my trekking expedition to Annapurna three years earlier.

 1–6 April - Kathmandu

-Three years previously, I trekked the well-known Annapurna Trail, one of the most scenic routes through the Himalayas.
-The scenery and the humbleness of the mountain people stayed with me.
-I was thus delighted to be back among the Nepali people.
+Three years previously, I trekked the well-known Annapurna Trail, one of the most iconic routes through the Himalayas.
+The scenery and the humbleness of the mountain people stayed with me, and I was delighted to be back among the Nepali people.

 Staying in the tourist area of Thamel with its trekking shops, restaurants and Tiger balm sellers came easily.
-It’s a cosmopolitan area, swarming with tourists, trekkers, climbers and bicycle rickshaws all crammed into its narrow alleys.
-So I’d my bike serviced, laundry done and sent a few postcards home.
+It’s a cosmopolitan area, swarming with tourists, trekkers, climbers and bicycle rickshaws all crammed into its narrow walkways.
+I had my bike serviced, laundry done and sent a few postcards home.

 As the third was my birthday, I splashed out on a pizza and a glass of wine.
 I even had my nose pierced even though I don’t have a nose one wants to draw attention to.

-As we’d plenty of time, Ernest spent three full days cleaning, oiling and adjusting his bike and found a replacement rear axle.
+As we had plenty of time, Ernest spent three full days cleaning, oiling and adjusting his bike and found a replacement rear axle.
 I wandered the alleyways, drank coffee and read.
-As Thamel caters to tourists, a large variety of food was available, ranging from pizzas, felafel, Indian-, Mexican- and Tibetan food.
+As Thamel caters to tourists, a large variety of food was available, ranging from pizzas and felafel to Indian, Mexican, and Tibetan food.
 Yak cheese and yoghurt were readily available, but I found most of the food bland after six months in India.
-I still ordered tasty South Indian dishes at restaurants instead of Napali food, mainly Dahl Bhat (rice and lentils).
+Instead, I still ordered tasty South Indian dishes instead of Nepali food, which consisted mainly of dahl bhat (rice and lentils).
 It, however, remained a novelty to order a cheese sandwich from one of the many sandwich shops in the alleys.

 Before departing, I discovered the rear axle on my bike was broken.
-How strange, and couldn’t help wondering where Ernest found his replacement axel.
+How strange?
+I couldn’t help wondering where Ernest found his replacement axel.
 A whole day was spent having a new axel fitted.
-Again, I was surprised at the excellent bicycle parts in Kathmandu.
+Again, I was surprised at the excellent bicycle shop in Kathmandu.

 7 April - Kathmandu – Mugling - 115km

 A day that should’ve been easy riding left me exhausted (I must’ve been coming down with a cold).
-A short 400-meter climb took us out of Kathmandu Valley and a 1500-meter roller-coaster descent led into the Mahesh Khola Valley.
-The remainder of the way was an undulating ride along the Trishuli river featuring beautiful vistas.
-The weather was hot and dusty, quite different from a considerably cooler Kathmandu.
+A short 400-metre climb took us out of Kathmandu Valley and a 1500-metre roller-coaster descent led into the Mahesh Khola Valley.
+The remainder of the way was an undulating ride along the Trishuli River featuring beautiful vistas.
+The weather was hot and dusty, quite different to a considerably cooler Kathmandu.
 On reaching Mugling, I was dead tired and fell asleep shortly after arriving.

 8-9 April - Mugling – Bandipur - 37km

 Ernest’s birthday arrived with the hooting and revving of buses and trucks.
-The path continued west in the direction of Pokhara but following thirty kilometres of cycling, we turned off to Bandipur.
+The path continued west toward Pokhara, but after thirty kilometres of cycling, we veered off to Bandipur.
 The way to Bandipur was along a sharp eight-kilometre climb.
-The notorious air pollution meant chest infection was a common occurrence.
-In Kathmandu (as in India), the air pollution made nearly everyone wear masks when out in traffic.
+The notorious air pollution made chest infections a common occurrence.
+In Kathmandu (as in India), the air pollution forced nearly everyone to wear masks.
 I should’ve done the same.

 I subsequently discovered my rear brake didn’t release completely.
 No wonder I was tired the previous day.
 Finally, halfway up the hill, I released the brake, after which cycling became far more effortless.

-An extra day was spent in Bandipur, giving my chest a chance to recover and to explore the area around Bandipur.
+We spent an extra day in Bandipur, allowing my chest to recover, and explored the area around Bandipur.

 10-11 April - Bandipur – Pokhara - 70km

 Pokhara is as touristy as Kathmandu and sported hundreds of trekking shops, restaurants and guesthouses.
-It’s a picturesque place on Lake Phewa, featuring good views of the Annapurna range and Mt Machhapuchhare.
-One can find almost anything from cheese (Yak cheese) to toiletries, clothing and climbing gear.
-All vastly different from rural Nepal, but a luxury if one had been travelling or walking in the mountains for an extended time.
+It’s a picturesque place on Lake Phewa, with stunning views of the Annapurna range and Mt Machhapuchhare.
+In town one can find almost anything from cheese (Yak cheese) to toiletries, clothing and climbing gear.
+All vastly different from rural Nepal, yet a luxury for anyone who had been travelling or trekking in the mountains for an extended period.

-On the 13th of April, I took the bus to Kathmandu instead of biking the same route for the 3rd time in 2 weeks.
-Ernest, not one to take a bus, decided to cycle.
+On the 13th of April, I took the bus to Kathmandu instead of biking the same route for the third time in two weeks.
+Ernest, not one to take a bus, returned to Katmandu by bicycle.
 I found the bus no less tiring, but at least the bus only took one day instead of three.

 13-16 April - Kathmandu

 In Kathmandu, I walked slap-bang into Nepali New Year’s Eve celebrations.
 The streets were crowded, and one could barely move.
-Bars and restaurants were filled to the brim, and music could be heard through the night—what a festive atmosphere.
-However, the exciting part was finding the Nepali Calendar 57 years ahead of the Gregorian calendar, thus 2066.
+Bars and restaurants were filled to the brim, and music could be heard through the night—what a festive atmosphere!
+However, the exciting part was finding the Nepali Calendar 57 years ahead of the Gregorian calendar, thus, the year was 2066 instead of 2009.

 17 April – Kathmandu, Nepal – Bangkok, Thailand - By Air

-We left our room at 05h00 and pedalled through the quiet dark streets of Kathmandu to the Airport to catch our flight to Bangkok, Thailand.
+We left our room at 5h00 and pedalled through the quiet dark streets of Kathmandu to the airport to catch our flight to Bangkok, Thailand.
 There was, however, no need for our early arrival.
 The flight, scheduled to leave at 9h00, only departed at 11h15.
-Thus, following a two-and-a-half-hour flight, our flight landed in Bangkok after 15h30 (local time).
+Following a two-and-a-half-hour flight, our flight landed in Bangkok.

-A walk along the immensely touristy street of Khao San Road, with its bars, restaurants and street food vendors, gave us our first taste of Bangkok.
+A walk along the immensely touristy street of Khao San Road, with its bars, restaurants and street food vendors, gave us our first taste of exciting Bangkok, which would forever remain one of my favourite cities.

 No comments: